 Who we are is the “about us” section of our site.
 Take a scroll through and learn a little more about us; see our story, what we believe, and maybe see a few faces to look for when you come.

-Faith Fellowship Church was originally founded in October of 1973 as Faith Assembly Church, and through the years it’s grown from a small church found in a house to what we have today and over 40 years of ministry history.
+Faith Fellowship Church was originally founded in October of 1973 as Faith Assembly Church, and through the years it’s grown from a small group of people in a house to what we have today and over 40 years of ministry history.
 A history full of ups and downs, but also one that has stayed faithful to the Word of God and one that continues to seek to operate in the fullness of the Spirit of God.

 Our church has seen amazing things in it’s 46 year history, but we believe that with fresh fire comes new levels of glory.
-With new pastors comes a new vision, renewed passion for people that don’t have a relational knowing of God, that don’t know who they are because of that relationship, or their God given purpose in this life.
+Even with so much history we have fresh vision, a passion for people that don’t have a relational knowing of God, that don’t know who they are because of that relationship, or their God given purpose in this life.
 We have a hunger to make a God sized impact for Christ in the lives of people and our community.

 God wants His people to know Him and He went to extreme lengths to make sure that they could.
 This isn’t a general understanding about Him, or a surface level belief that He exists; it is an intimate knowing that only comes through and by relationship.